timvandam/cn/doc/Security.md

 ##### Counter
 If you *do* want to parallelize encryption and decryption you could use the counter mode.
 In this mode you still choose an IV, but of half your block-length instead.
-You now encrypt your IV with your counter, and XOR the result of that with your message to get your block ciphertext.
+You now concatenate your IV with your counter before using that IV, and XOR the result of that with your message to get your block ciphertext.
 The resulting block ciphertext will *not* become the next IV, as this would once again prevent parallelism.
+The first block could have counter 0, then 1 then 2, etc.

 There are more modes, but these are the three most common ones.